Join Us

 Kids.com meets during Sunday morning worship.
 We share all age worship with the whole church family, then go to our groups where we learn about the love of God in a fun way, through age appropriate activities.

-Currently we have two groups: ‘See and Discover’ is for children aged 0-10.
+We have two groups: ‘See and Discover’ is for children aged 0-10.
 We play games, sing songs and listen to Bible stories, then have time for craft and play.
 Parents of very young children are encouraged to stay with their children until they are independent and happy within the group.
 ‘Explore’ is for youngsters aged 11 upwards, who are discovering more of what it means to follow Jesus 24/7 and how the Bible can help us.
 We have our own activities and chat over a hot chocolate!

 Children and Young People are an integral part of our Church family that our Charter affirms Charter for Children in the Church